What is SPARK?

 What does participation involve?

-To join this national autism research cohort, individuals with a professional diagnosis of autism and their biological family members will be asked to share information about their medical and family history, as well as provide a DNA sample.
+To join this national autism research cohort, individuals with a professional diagnosis of autism and their biological family members (both biological mom and dad are encouraged to participate, if possible) will be asked to share information about their medical and family history, as well as provide a DNA sample.
 Unlike other genetics autism studies, DNA will be collected and analyzed using saliva kits shipped to participants’ homes, making the process less intrusive and more convenient for families and adults on the autism spectrum.

 Registration can be completed entirely online at www.SPARKforAutism.org/musc in the convenience of your home.
 There is no cost to join SPARK; you will never be asked to donate money as part of this project.
-In appreciation of your participation in SPARK, a $50 gift card will be provided to the individual with autism once your family has returned the saliva samples and completed some medical and family history information about yourself and/or your affected child(ren).
+In appreciation of your participation in SPARK, individuals with autism will receive an electronic gift card, valued up to $50, once SPARK receives the saliva samples.

 How does SPARK benefit individual families?